joshfrench/rakismet/README.md

-    author        : name submitted with the comment author_url    : URL submitted with the comment author_email  : email submitted with the comment comment_type  : 'comment', 'trackback', 'pingback', or whatever you fancy content       : the content submitted
+    author        : name submitted with the comment author_url    : URL submitted with the comment author_email  : email submitted with the comment comment_type  : Defaults to comment but you can set it to trackback, pingback, or something more appropriate
+    content       : the content submitted
-    permalink     : the permanent URL for the entry the comment belongs to remote_ip     : IP address used to submit this comment user_agent    : user agent string
+    permalink     : the permanent URL for the entry the comment belongs to user_ip       : IP address used to submit this comment user_agent    : user agent string
-    referer       : http referer (note the HTTP-style spelling.)
+    referrer      : referring URL (note the spelling)

 By default, Rakismet just looks for attributes or methods on your class that match these names.
 You don't have to have accessors that match these exactly,